tdesrosi/policy-library-tf-resource-change/policies/constraints/README.md

 # What to put here

 This directory should contain the constraint .yaml files used in your environment.
-Unfortunately, there is no library for terraform resource change policies available that I know of.
-You can use the samples in this repository, which are located in the samples folder.
+You can use the samples in this repository, which are located in the samples folder, or create your own by following the instructions in [docs/functional_principles.md](../../docs/functional_principles.md)

 ## Contributing